astronomer/docs/astro/upgrade-runtime.md

 To stay up to date on the latest versions of Astro Runtime, see [Astro Runtime release notes](runtime-release-notes.md).
 For more information on Astro Runtime versioning and support, see [Astro Runtime versioning and lifecycle policy](runtime-version-lifecycle-policy.md).
 For a full collection of Astro Runtime Docker images, go to the [Astro Runtime repository on Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).

-### Run a deprecated Astro Runtime
+### Run a deprecated Astro Runtime version

 <HostedBadge/>

 If you're migrating to Astro from OSS Airflow or Astro Hybrid, where your Deployments run using an older version of Airflow or a deprecated version of the Astro Runtime, you can now use stepwise migration to complete your migration in stages.
 First, you can create Deployments with a deprecated version of the Astro Runtime using the Astro API to move to an Astro Hosted environment.
 Then, you can upgrade your code to the most up-to-date version of the Astro Runtime.

-When you create a Deployment with a deprecated Astro Runtime version, Astronomer Support still follows the [Astro Runtime maintenance policy](runtime-version-lifecycle-policy.md#astro-runtime-maintenance-policy), and might advise you to upgrade your runtime to the latest version of Astro to resolve performance issues or bugs.
+Deployments that run deprected Astro Runtime versions will only receive support as [Astro Runtime maintenance policy](runtime-version-lifecycle-policy.md#astro-runtime-maintenance-policy), and might advise you to upgrade your runtime to the latest version of Astro to resolve performance issues or bugs.

-:::note
+:::info

-There are some versions of deprecated Astro Runtime that included undesirable behavior or bugs in the version of either Airflow or Astro Runtime.
-If you try to use one of these versions when creating a Deployment with a deprecated Runtime, the Astro API returns a failure.
-See the [Version upgrade considerations](#version-upgrade-considerations) for additional information when choosing a Runtime version to use.
+When you choose a deprecated version of Astro Runtime, Astronomer recommends always choosing the latest patch version that includes your desired Airflow version.
+Some earlier patch versions of Astro Runtime include unexpected behavior and can't be used even as a deprecated version.
+For more information about which versions are affected, see the [Version upgrade considerations](#version-upgrade-considerations).

 :::

-1. Contact [Astronomer Suppor](astro-support.md) to allow your Deployments to run deprecated versions of the Astro Runtime.
+1. Contact [Astronomer support](astro-support.md) and request the ability to run deprecated versions of Astro Runtime.
-2. Create either a Dedicated or Standard Deployment using the [Astro API](https://docs.astronomer.io/api/platform-api-reference/deployment/create-deployment), and define the `astroRuntimeVersions` using the deprecated Runtime version you want to use.
+2. Create a Deployment using the [Astro API](https://docs.astronomer.io/api/platform-api-reference/deployment/create-deployment).
+In your request, specify your deprecated Astro Runtime version using the `astroRuntimeVersions` property.

-3. (Optional) After you create the Deployment, you can manage settings and other features using the [Astro UI](deployment-settings.md).
+After you create the Deployment, you can manage the Deployment using any interface, including the Astro CLI and [Astro UI](deployment-settings.md).

 ### Version upgrade considerations